 There’s a silver lining in there, and that’s targeting (and stealing) competitors’ followers on Instagram and Facebook.
 If you want to grow hack your email list there’s no better way than going after competitors’ followers.
 And, to be honest there’s really no reason why you shouldn’t reach out and try to convert them into your leads and customers.

-In today’s blog, I’m going to spill the beans on how you can leverage your competitor’s social media profile and target their fans on Instagram and Facebook.
+In today’s blog, I’m going to spill the beans on how you can leverage your competitor’s social media profile and target their fans on Instagram and Facebook through 3 different methods.

 Facebook Custom Audiences With Emails From Competitors Followers

-Read how to extract emails from competitors’ Instagram followers, import them as custom audiences, and finally, run ads only on people from that list.
+Read how to extract emails from competitors’ Instagram followers, import them as custom audiences, and run ads only to them.

-Creating a competitive advantage on Instagram and Facebook by creating custom audiences is the most efficient way to steal competitors’ fans.
+Creating a competitive advantage on Instagram and Facebook by creating custom audiences is the only direct and foolproof method to steal competitors’ fans.

 Let’s start from the beginning.